d3ad5h01/Communicator/README.md

 - Both have sendMessage() and recieveMessage() funtion.

-- Inside parents's sendMessage function, recieveMessege() of popup is called with params as messege to be exchanged.
+- Inside parents's sendMessage function, recieveMessage() of popup is called with params as message to be exchanged.
   Same goes for other ways.

-- Inside parents's script, parent is called by _window_ and instead of directly opening, popup is stored in a variable (in this case, *dialer_win*)called by that variable.
+- Inside parents's script, parent is called by _window_ and instead of directly opening, popup is stored in a variable (in this case, _dialer_win_)called by that variable.
   Inside popup's script, parent is called by _window.opener_ and popup is called by _window_.

 ![alt text](https://raw.githubusercontent.com/mrc-sprinklr/popupCaller/main/readme_images/communication.jpeg)